-When you enroll with Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) you select a PCP from the Provider Directory.
+When you enroll with Community First Medicare Advantage D-SNP (HMO) you select a PCP from the Provider Directory.

-For a copy of the most recent Community First Health Plans Medicare Advantage Provider Directory, or for help in selecting a PCP, call Community First Health Plans' Member Services or visit our website listed in Chapter 2 of this booklet for the most up-to-date information about our network providers.
+For a copy of the most recent Community First Health Plans Medicare Advantage Provider Directory, or for help in selecting a PCP, call Community First Health Plans' Member Services or visit our website listed in Chapter 2 of this document for the most up-to-date information about our network providers.